QHeraldo/OS-Ticket-Prerequisite-/README.md

 <img src="https://i.imgur.com/chyaFyl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After Virtual machine and network has been Created You cann now remote into it using Remote desktop on your PC.
+After the Virtual machine and network have been created, you can now log in to it using Remote Desktop on your PC.
 </p>
 <br />